Pretty. Odd.: Artwork and title

-Release
+Release and commercial performance

 Pretty.
-Odd. was released on March 25, 2008 in the United States and Canada, as well as various other dates for other countries.
+Odd. was released on March 25, 2008, in the United States and Canada, as well as various other dates for other countries.
 The album debuted at number two on the US Billboard 200 chart, with first-day sales of 54,000, and first-week sales of 139,000 copies in the United States.
 Those figures marked the band's biggest sales week to that date, beating a previous record held by A Fever You Can't Sweat Out (which sold 45,000 during the winter of 2006).
-The record also debuted at "Current Alternative Albums" chart and #2 on the "Digital Albums" chart, the latter of which accounted for 26 percent of the disc's overall sales.
+The record also debuted at "Current Alternative Albums" chart and number two on the "Digital Albums" chart, the latter of which accounted for 26 percent of the disc's overall sales.
 Online sales were very important to the early success of Pretty.
 Odd.; when the iTunes Store allowed customers to pre-order the album two months ahead of its release, it had already sold 8,000 copies the day before it was released.
 By May, the album had sold 235,280 copies according to Nielsen SoundScan.
 By June, it had sold over 500,000 copies through online music services.
 The number one position on the Billboard 200 chart was the self-titled debut from Day26, enjoying its second week at the top of the chart.

-The album also debuted at number two on the UK Albums Chart.
+The album also debuted at number two on the UK Albums Chart, and eventually went gold in the UK.
 However, weekly sales for the album sharply declined and the album dropped from number two to eleven within the next week, and it spent only six weeks within the top 100.
 Pretty.
 Odd. debuted at number two on both the Canada's Albums Chart and the Mexican Albums Chart.
 The album peaked within the top 10 of the charts of New Zealand, Austria, and Ireland.
 The album debuted at number one in Australia.
 The album was less commercially successful in countries such as Sweden and France, where the album barely cracked the top 40.
-The album eventually went gold in the UK only, and went gold in the US in 2016.